AlexandruIordan99/AlexandruIordan99/README.md

 Hi, I’m Alexandru.
 I am a data science graduate who is passionate about web development.
-I have created deep learning models for my master's thesis and my current interests lie in backend development, which I am practising using Java and Springboot.
+I have created deep learning models for my master's thesis and my current interests lie in fullstack development.